Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Authorization/TerminalAuthentication.md

 ## Summary

-Terminals often needs to communicate with hub.
+Terminals often needs to communicate with the Hub.
 Some examples include getting payload, running a plan or creating an activity.
-Terminals need to authenticate to communicate with hub.
+These communications requires a terminal to be authenticated by the Hub.

 ## Authentication with Hub